amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

 ```
 The build process would :
 * clone the repo and checkout specific branch
-* identity the build to maintain a Builds database
+* identify the build to maintain a Builds database
 * launch, execute and collect build results: status, logs, artifacts
 * identify the generated artifacts to stored them in artifact registries and associate them to specific builds